native-api/pyenv/README.md

    for some reason you need `pyenv` to be a real script rather than a shell function, you can safely skip it.

-To see exactly what happens under the hood for yourself, run `pyenv init -`.
+To see exactly what happens under the hood for yourself, run `pyenv init -` or `pyenv init --path`.

 If you don't want to use `pyenv init` and shims, you can still benefit from pyenv's ability to install Python versions for you.
 Just run